JakobPCoder/Minecraft-SteelCrafting/README.md

   Craft **24 rails** using **steel ingots** and **logs**.
   The vanilla recipe using sticks and iron creates 16 rails.

+## Repairing Steel Tools and Armor

+Steel tools and armor can be repaired using steel ingots.
+The repair mechanics are integrated with vanilla methods, allowing for repairs in an anvil or through crafting.
+This is enabled by custom item tags `repairs_steel_tool` and `repairs_steel_armor`.

 ## Installation

 The compiled mod JAR can be found in the `build/libs/` directory of this repository after running the build task.